MAH CET 2020: How many questions to attempt for admission in Top B-schools of Maharashtra?

 Find out how many questions should MAHCET Exam aspirants attempt to get admission in the top B-schools of Maharashtra.
 Read on to know about the tips to crack MAHCET 2020 exam for MBA.

-MAH CET is a state level management entrance exam that opens a doorway to the top MBA colleges in the state of Maharashtra.
-MAH CET is a popular MBA entrance exam that isn't as difficult as the CAT entrance exam.
+The MAH CET 2020 exam is scheduled to be conducted in 2nd week of March 2020 for the interested MBA aspirants.
+It is a state level management entrance exam that opens doorway to the top MBA B-schools in the state of Maharashtra.
+MAHCET isn't as difficult as the CAT entrance exam but requires dedication and constant practice from the candidates to ace it.
 Candidates need to clear various stages before being eligible to get admitted to the college of their choice.
-However, the first step in the journey is to take the MAH CET entrance exam and qualify as a top scorer so as to ensure that you get your dream college.
+However, the first step in the journey is to take the MAHCET entrance exam and qualify as a top scorer so as to ensure that you get your dream college.

 Since, there are variations in the pattern of the exam and the range of marks keeps on changing with each passing year, one cannot actually decide and calculate the number of questions that should be solved correctly for the purpose of securing a seat in the desired college.
 Yet, through the figures given below an approximate range of marks and percentile can be calculated.

 Figure 1: Score Distribution CET 2016 (Source: Quora, 2016)